Introduction

 spectrum = result.spectrum

-In the following we will elaborate on the datatype of each of these objects in more detail.
+In the following we will elaborate on the data type of each of these objects in more detail.

 NMRResultGreensFunction1D